 intellectual guide and counselor.
 Any exploitation of students for private advantage is prohibited.

 Students, faculty, and staff are strongly encouraged to respect and defend the free inquiry of their associates.
-In the exchange of criticism and ideas, they show due respect for the opinions of others.
+In the exchange of criticism and ideas, they show due respect for the opinions of others and their opinions, regardless of theoretical orientation, race, sex, national origin, religion, age, disability, or sexual orientation.

 The school subscribes to the long-standing academic norm that sexual or amorous relationships between teachers/supervisors and students for whom they have professional responsibility are unacceptable even when both parties have consented to the development of such a relationship.